skulpt/skulpt/source/sortsearch.rst

 actually O(k).
 This means that the binary search using slice will not perform in strict logarithmic time.
 Luckily this can be remedied by passing the list along with the starting and ending indices.
-The indices can be calculated as we did in Listing {binarysearchpy}.
+The indices can be calculated as we did in Listing {lst_binarysearchpy}.
 We leave this implementation as an exercise.

 Even though a binary search is generally better than a sequential